 Before you take your new kitten home, ask the breeder if they have been vaccinated, neutered and microchipped.
 The kitten will need to be treated for worms and fleas.
 If this isn’t the case, you’ll need to ensure you do this yourself.Neutering, vaccinations and microchipping guide

 Once you have visited your kitten and make the decision to buy, it’s time to get your home set up for your pet.
 Make sure you leave enough time to make preparations, as well as to go shopping for pet essentials.
 Provide your cat with a quiet, comfortable space for them to get settled.
 It could be a spare bedroom or space in the house – anywhere that they can familiarise themselves with their surroundings before exploring the rest of their environment.

 Ask the breeder about the food and litter that your kitten has been using – continuing with the same products will ensure your kitten settles in well.
 You can also ask for some of its bedding as the familiar smell will be reassuring, especially when travelling.
-Find out more about preparing for your kitten in our guide.Preparing for a cat: guide
+Find out more about preparing for your kitten in our guide.Bringing a new kitten home: our guide